vraus/mysh/README.md

 #### 3.4 myls

 The `myls` functionality is implemented as an external program in the `myls.c` file.
+The realpath is initialized at the begining of the program using `realpath()` function, to avoid errors when using the `myls` or `myps` outside of default working directory.

 It opens the current directory, retrieves information about files and directories, and prints the details in a format similar to `ls -l`.